SAN DIEGO COUNTY VETERINARY MEDICAL ASSOCIATION

 Section 8.
 Retired Membership.
 An Active Member in good standing of the Corporation for a minimum of fifteen (15) years, at time of retirement from practice, may petition for a Retired Membership status.
 A Retired Member will pay dues as decided by the Board of Directors and will retain all voting rights the same as an Active Member.
 A Retired Member is no longer actively practicing in San Diego or Imperial Counties and will still be considered in that category even though he/she might be working one day per week, or five days per month or less.

 Section 9.
 Affiliate Membership will be considered for applicants who present satisfactory evidence that they are currently Registered Veterinary Technicians and/or currently employed as veterinary support staff.
 Affiliate Members shall not have the right to vote.
-Such affiliate members may serve on committees and have non-voting membership on the Corporation Board of Directors.
+Such affiliate members may serve on committees and have a voting membership on the Corporation Board of Directors.
 Procedures for admission to Affiliate Membership shall be the same as for veterinarian members, with appropriate fees established by the Board of Directors.

 The amount of the annual dues for members of the San Diego County Veterinary Medical Association shall be set by the Board of Directors.
 Dues may be pro-rated for those joining later in the year.